What is SCORM-compliant?

 What are the benefits of SCORM?

-Another big upside for creating your content with the SCORM standard is the ease with which you can move content from one location to another.
-If the course is SCORM-compliant, it’s just a matter of downloading and re-uploading the content as a SCORM package.
-In the absence of SCORM compliance, you would have to copy, paste or recreate the content altogether in a new environment.
+- It’s easy to move content from one location to another.
+If a course is SCORM-compliant, it’s just a matter of downloading and re-uploading the content as a SCORM package.

-It might be stating the obvious at this point, but the final and main benefit to SCORM is the reason it was created: tracking and tracing of your learners’ results.
+- It‘s possible to track and trace learners’ results.
 Whether used in a company, an educational setting or for personal use, being able to see your learners’ results is a key feature for e-learning.

 Do I need SCORM?